Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 where the Aeppli cohomology groups of $X$ are defined by (note that $H^{p,p}_A(X)$ has a natural real structure)

 Motivated by Proposition \ref{prop:twistedStromexact}, we propose the following specialization of Question \ref{question} for the system \eqref{eq:twistedStromexact}.
-Recall that a real Aeppli class in $H^{1,1}_A(X)$ is called positive if it is represented by a pluriclosed hermitian form.
+Recall that a real Aeppli class of bidegree $(1,1)$ is called positive if it is represented by a pluriclosed hermitian form.

 \begin{question} Let $X$ be a compact complex manifold with $c_1(X) = 0$.
-If $X$ admits a solution of \eqref{eq:twistedStromexact}, is there a unique solution for each positive Aeppli class in $H^{1,1}_A(X,\RR)$? \end{question}
+If $X$ admits a solution of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact}, is there a unique solution for each positive Aeppli class in $H^{1,1}_A(X,\RR)$? \end{question}

 We are now ready to prove the main result of this section, which provides an affirmative answer to Question \ref{questionexact} in complex dimension $2$.